-- 8. "Designated Officer" means the senior official (Principal) designated by each chief officer to manage and investigate disclosures under this Act.
-For the purpose of these procedures, the CAPE Principal is the designated officer. - 9. "employee" means an individual employed by, or an individual who has suffered a reprisal and has been terminated by, a department, a public entity or an office of the Legislature or an individual.
-The PIDA Regulation expands the definition of employee to include certain health professionals in the public health sector, school boards, accredited private schools that receive grants, charter schools, corporate agencies, boards and commissions with employees, and colleges, universities and technical institutes. - 10. "public entity" means any agency, board, commission, Crown corporation or other entity designated as a public entity in the regulations or relating to departments, public entities or offices of the Legislature or relating to employees.
-The PIDA Regulation identifies the public entities through existing legislative frameworks in the broader public sector as identified above. - 11. "wrongdoing" is a contravention of an Act, a regulation made pursuant to an Act, an Act of the Parliament of Canada or a regulation made pursuant to an Act of the Parliament of Canada, an act or omission that creates: (i) a substantial and specific danger to the life, health or safety of individuals other than a danger that is inherent in the performance of the duties or functions of an employee, or (ii) a substantial and specific danger to the environment, gross mismanagement of public funds or a public asset, and knowingly directing or counseling an individual to commit a wrongdoing mentioned above. - 12. "reprisal" is defined as any adverse employment action taken against an employee who seeks advice on making a disclosure, makes a disclosure, or co-operates in an investigation of wrongdoing, or declines to participate in a wrongdoing in accordance with the Act.
-Examples of reprisal include a dismissal, layoff, suspension, demotion or transfer, discontinuation or elimination of a job, change of job location, reduction in wages, change in hours of work or reprimand, any other measure that adversely affects the employee's employment or working conditions (e.g., bullying), and threats to do any of the above. - 13. "disclosure", except where the context requires otherwise, means a disclosure of wrongdoing made in good faith by an employee in accordance with this Act.
+- 2. Designated Officer -the senior official (Principal) designated by each chief officer to manage and investigate disclosures under this Act.
+For the purpose of these procedures, the CAPE Principal is the designated officer. - 3.
+Employee an individual employed by, or an individual who has suffered a reprisal and has been terminated by, a department, a public entity or an office of the Legislature or an individual.
+The PIDA Regulation expands the definition of employee to include certain health professionals in the public health sector, school boards, accredited private schools that receive grants, charter schools, corporate agencies, boards and commissions with employees, and colleges, universities and technical institutes. - 4.
+Public entity any agency, board, commission, Crown corporation or other entity designated as a public entity in the regulations or relating to departments, public entities or offices of the Legislature or relating to employees.
+The PIDA Regulation identifies the public entities through existing legislative frameworks in the broader public sector as identified above. - 5.
+Wrongdoing a contravention of an Act, a regulation made pursuant to an Act, an Act of the Parliament of Canada or a regulation made pursuant to an Act of the Parliament of Canada, an act or omission that creates: (i) a substantial and specific danger to the life, health or safety of individuals other than a danger that is inherent in the performance of the duties or functions of an employee, or (ii) a substantial and specific danger to the environment, gross mismanagement of public funds or a public asset, and knowingly directing or counselling an individual to commit a wrongdoing mentioned above. - 6.
+Reprisal any adverse employment action taken against an employee who seeks advice on making a disclosure, makes a disclosure, or co-operates in an investigation of wrongdoing, or declines to participate in a wrongdoing in accordance with the Act.
+Examples of reprisal include a dismissal, layoff, suspension, demotion or transfer, discontinuation or elimination of a job, change of job location, reduction in wages, change in hours of work or reprimand, any other measure that adversely affects the employee's employment or working conditions (e.g., bullying), and threats to do any of the above. - 7.
+Disclosure - except where the context requires otherwise, means a disclosure of wrongdoing made in good faith by an employee in accordance with this Act.